Azure/fta-internalbusinessapps/appmodernization/containers/articles/acs-engine-deploy-k8-iaas.md

        ![Screenshot](images/acs-engine-deploy-k8-iaas/acs-engine-ssh-k8-connect.png)

-7. Now that you are connected to your Kubernetes cluster, you can begin to issue kubectl commands to look over the cluster such as **kubectl get nodes** as well as start testing containerized application deployments.
+7. Now that you are connected to your Kubernetes cluster, you can begin to issue kubectl commands to look over the cluster such as **kubectl get nodes**, as well as start testing the deployment of containerized applications.